Smaug6739/discord-template/README.md

 ## Need help

-If you have question or need help, open issue.
+If you have question or need help, please open an issue.